 A tummy tuck at our Louisville, KY, plastic surgery center can be a transformative procedure, but excessive weight gain can minimize the longevity of your results.
-Learn about every tummy tuck patient’s biggest fear—weight gain after surgery—and what to do to prevent it.
+Many men and women worry that major lifestyle changes could impact their plastic surgery investment.
+All humans have natural weight fluctuations, but it’s important to know the connection between tummy tucks and weight gain.
+In this blog post, we will discuss every tummy tuck patient’s biggest fear—weight gain after surgery—and what to do to prevent it.

 Why do patients gain weight?